SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 #### derived units

-A sememeorpragmeme is a sememe or a pragmeme.
+A sememopragmeme is a sememe or a pragmeme.
-A semeorpract is a seme or a pract.
+A semopract is a seme or a pract.
+Semopractics is semics and/or practics.
+Semopractics is the world of meaning that can be expressed.
-A semememorgrammeme is a sememe or a grammeme.
+A sememogrammeme is a sememe or a grammeme.
-A semeorgram is a seme or a gram.
+A semogram is a seme or a gram.

 ### signifiers & signfied

 table:whatevereme|signifier|signified
+phoneme|speech/sign|language modality segments
-phoneme|speech|language modality segments
+grapheme|writing|language modality segments
 lexeme|word|sememe
 lexemic unit|word(s)|sememe
 phraseme|words|sememes|(is a type of lexemic unit)